12q1/local_docs/words/altruistic.md

-# altruistic
+# Altruistic

 ---
-## Adjective #adjective
+#adjective
 - **Regardful of others; beneficent; unselfish**
  - _Example: His helping the old woman with her shopping was deemed highly altruistic by everyone, especially since her home was a mile away._
 ---

 ### Synonyms